dev-ishtiaq/dev-ishtiaq/README.md

 - 👋 Hi, I’m @dev-ishtiaq
 - 👀 I’m interested to learn web languages and software development
 - 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on diggerent project
+- 💞️ I’m looking to collaborate on different project
 - 📫 How to reach me ...

 <!---